Estimation of the Spatial Weighting Matrix for Spatiotemporal Data under the Presence of Structural Breaks: Spatiotemporal Model

+To illustrate the interdependence {$\xvec{a}_t$ and $\xvec{\alpha}_t$}, we depict a simulated $3 \times 3$ random field as time-series plots {with $T = 200$ time points} in Figure \ref{fig:example}.
+The spatial weights has been chosen as first-order Queen's contiguity matrix, where each row sums to $0.9$.
+That is, each of the 9 locations equally influence its direct neighbors.\footnote{{Note that this coincides with a classical spatial autoregressive model with $\rho = 0.9$ and a row-standardized Queen's contiguity matrix, which is visualized in the appendix for reference.}} There are two change points at $t = 50$ and $t = 100$ where the local mean level {of the first location} $a_{t,1}$ {changes}. {The local mean levels $\xvec{a}_t$ are drawn as a solid red line.
+Due} to the spatial dependence, the {process' mean} level in the first location is higher than the red line, and the change ripples out to other locations, as can be seen by the overall mean level {$\xvec{\alpha}_t$} depicted by the dashed {blue} curve.

-In spatial econometrics, the classical approach is to replace the unknown spatial dependence structure by a linear combination $\rho \tilde{\xmat{W}}$ or $\mathrm{diag}(\rho_1, \ldots, \rho_1, \ldots, \rho_k, \ldots, \rho_k) \tilde{\xmat{W}}$, where it assumed that $\tilde{\xmat{W}}$ is a predefined, non-stochastic weighting matrix describing the dependence.
-One might get an insight on the structure of $\tilde{\xmat{W}}$ by looking at the spatial covariogram or semivariogram (see \citealt{Cressie11}).
-In practice, however, the true underlying matrix $\xmat{W}$ can not easily be assessed, and is, therefore, estimated by maximizing a certain goodness-of-fit measure, like the log-likelihood, in-sample fits, information criteria, or cross validations over certain classical weighting schemes.
-For spatial autoregressive panels it is quite likely to find the true weighting matrix by this approach, if the true one is under the candidate schemes (see \citealt{Anselin96}).
-Other papers, like \cite{Stakhovych09}, analyze how large is the effect of misspecified weighting matrices, as one might think that missing spatial links could be catched up by other linkages.
+The spatial dependence is assumed to be defined by the $n \times n$-dimensional spatial {interaction} matrix {$\xmat{W} = (w_{ij})_{i,j = 1, \ldots, n}$}, which is constant over time. {Each element $w_{ij}$ of the matrix $\xmat{W}$ defines how the $i$-th location is influenced by the $j$-th location.} Moreover, the diagonal elements of the matrix are assumed to be zero in order to prevent observations from influencing themselves.
+In spatial econometrics, the classical approach would be to replace the unknown spatial dependence structure {$\xmat{W}$} with a linear combination $\rho \tilde{\xmat{W}}$, where it would be assumed that $\tilde{\xmat{W}}$ is a predefined, non-stochastic {$n \times n$} weighting matrix that describes the dependence {structure and $\rho$ is an unknown scalar parameter that has to be estimated}.
+In practice, however, the true underlying {weights} matrix $\tilde{\xmat{W}}$ cannot easily be assessed, and therefore has to be {selected from a set of candidates} by maximizing certain goodness-of-fit measures, such as the log-likelihood, in-sample fits, information criteria, or {other error measures obtained by} cross validation. {For instance, \cite{zhang2018spatial} showed that the true weighting matrix can consistently be selected by a Mallows type criterion, if the true one is under the candidate schemes.
+Moreover, even if the true weight matrix is not under the candidate schemes, the best fitting weight matrix in terms of minimal squared losses can be selected by this approach (see \citealt{zhang2018spatial}).} {It is also not directly possible to derive a suitable weighting matrix from the variogram or semivariogram, although these provide initial information about the distance decay of the dependencies (see \citealt{Cressie93,Cressie11}).} Other papers, such as \cite{Stakhovych09}, have aimed to assess the size of the effect of misspecified weighting matrices, as one might expect that missing spatial links could be compensated through other linkages.